yetanalytics/project-persephone/README.md

 ## Usage

-The `project-persephone` namespace has three methods:
+The `project-persephone` namespace has four methods:
 - `validate-statement`: Check an individual Statement against an individual Statement Template.
 - `read-next-statement`: Read a Statement (which may be part of a stream) against a compiled Pattern.
 - `compile-profile`: Compile all primary Patterns from a given Profile into a form usable by the library.
+- `profile-templates`: Returns a vector of Statement Templates (as EDN) from a Profile (for use with `validate-statement`).

 `check-individual-statement` returns a boolean while also printing on false.
-`read-next-statement` and `compile-profile` both return data structures that can be used later.
+All the other methods return data structures (an Ubergraph graph for `compile-profile`, a map for `read-next-statement` and a vector of maps for `profile-templates) that can be used later.
 It is _your_ responsibility as the user to store the returned structure as an atom or other stateful form in your application.

 The FSM can now read, one at a time, Statements, and update its current state.
 It will also return whether the Statement was accepted by the FSM and